davidpagnon/Sports2D/README.md

           'pose_model':'https://download.openmmlab.com/mmpose/v1/projects/rtmposev1/onnx_sdk/rtmpose-t_simcc-body7_pt-body7_420e-256x192-026a1439_20230504.zip',
           'pose_input_size':[192,256]}"""
   ```
-- Use `--det_frequency 50`: Rtmlib is (by default) a top-down method: detects bounding boxes for every person in the frame, and then detects keypoints inside of each box.
+- Use `--det_frequency 50` (or more).\
+  Rtmlib is (by default) a top-down method: detects bounding boxes for every person in the frame, and then detects keypoints inside of each box.
 The person detection stage is much slower.
 You can choose to detect persons only every 50 frames (for example), and track bounding boxes inbetween, which is much faster.
-- Use `--load_trc_px <path_to_file_px.trc>`: Will use pose estimation results from a file.
-Useful if you want to use different parameters for pixel to meter conversion or angle calculation without running detection and pose estimation all over.
+- Use `--load_trc_px <path_to_file_px.trc>`.\
+  Will use pose estimation results from a trc file (in pixels).
+Useful if you want to quickly compare results using different parameters for pixel to meter conversion, angle calculation, or more, without running detection and pose estimation all over.
-- Make sure you use `--tracking_mode sports2d`: Will use the default Sports2D tracker.
+- Make sure you use `--tracking_mode sports2d`.\
+  Will use the default Sports2D tracker.
 Unlike DeepSort, it is faster, does not require any parametrization, and is as good in non-crowded scenes.

 <br>